 \section{Testing of hypothesis based on robust Bayes factor}

-Validating whether available data supports hypothesis of interest is essential for inferential study.
-For datasets with outliers, robust testing of hypothesis is pertinent.
-This section develops robust testing of hypothesis based on Bayes factor inspired by the procedure followed by Ghosh et al. \cite{ghosh2006introduction}.
+Validating whether available data supports the hypothesis of interest is essential for inferential study.
+For datasets with outliers, robust testing of the hypothesis is pertinent.
+This section develops robust testing of the hypothesis based on the Bayes factor inspired by the procedure followed by Ghosh et al. \cite{ghosh2006introduction}.
 For parameter $\bm{\theta}=(c_0, c_1, \gamma_i\;;\;i=1,2,\dots,k),$ consider the vector-valued function $fn:\mathbb{R}^{k+2}\xrightarrow[]{}\mathbb{R}^{w}.$ The null and alternative hypotheses are given as

 where, $\bm{\Theta}_0=\{\bm{\theta}\in\bm{\Theta}_0 : fn(\bm{\theta})=\bm{0}_w\}$ and $\bm{\Theta}_1=\{\bm{\theta}\notin\bm{\Theta}_0\}$.
 Let $\rho_0$ and $1-\rho_0$ be prior probabilities under $\bm{\Theta}_0$ and $\bm{\Theta}_1$ respectively.
 Let $\pi_j(\bm{\theta})$ be prior density of $\bm{\theta}$ under $\bm{\Theta}_j$ such that, $\int_{\bm{\Theta}_j}\pi_j(\bm{\theta})d\bm{\theta}=1\,;\,j=0,1$.
 Then, the prior can be expressed as